CameronBrooks11/OpenSCAD-Batch-Export/README.md

 - Handles boolean, numeric, and string parameter types correctly.
 - Supports advanced selection options for parameter sets.
 - Includes multiple example projects to get started.
+- Tested and validated on a number of test cases.

 ## Quick Start